 I am a PhD candidate in political science at the University of California, San Diego.
 My research is on the effects of political institutions in ethnically and religiously divided societies.
 I also have research interests in counterterrorism, domestic security, and policing.
 My work tends to focus on the Middle East.
 Field work has taken me to a handful of countries throughout the region, including Jordan, Israel, Oman, Turkey, and Egypt.
+I am also involved in ongoing research on policing in the Philippines.
 You can view some of my current work on my “research” page.

 Department of Political Science

 Committee: Karen Ferree (chair), Claire Adida, Eli Berman, David Lake, Phil Roeder

 Major in Political Science with Honors, cum laude (2012)